In the Midnight Hour: Reception and recognition

 "In the Midnight Hour" reached number one on the R&B chart in Billboard magazine dated August 7, 1965, and crossed over to the Top 40 of the Billboard Hot 100 reaching number 21: however according to Stax owner Jim Stewart the domestic sales total of the single in its original release was a moderate 300,000 units.
 One of the reasons why the song failed to crack the top 20 was that the song's title was too suggestive of sexuality in the after hours.

-However "In the Midnight Hour" by Wilson Pickett has become an iconic R&B track, placing at number 134 on Rolling Stone's list of the 500 Greatest Songs of All Time, Pickett's first of two entries on the list (the other being "Mustang Sally" at number 434).
-It is also one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll, Pickett's only such entry.
+"In the Midnight Hour" by Wilson Pickett placed at number 134 on Rolling Stone's list of the 500 Greatest Songs of All Time, It is also one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 In 2017, the song was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 In 1999, "In the Midnight Hour" recorded in 1965 on Atlantic Records by Pickett was inducted into the Grammy Hall of Fame.